avansisintegracion/datalab/proj-kaggle-fishes/reports/presentation.md

 ## Pretrained model

-* Pretrained network determine universal features (curves and edges in its early layers).
+* Pretrained network determine universal features (curves and edges) in its early layers.

 * Pretrained models
     * Complex architecture with huge amount of parameters